jcs-instructor/mobtimer/mobtimer-vscode/CONTRIBUTING.md

 - `yarn global add @vscode/vsce`

 ### Subsequent
+1. Re-publish mobtimer-api first (see main CONTRIBUTING.md for mobtimer project)
-1. From terminal in the mobtimer-vscode directory:
+2. From terminal in the mobtimer-vscode directory:
 ```
 cd mobtimer-vscode
 vsce package
 ```
-2. Find file mobtimer-vscode*.vsix.
+3. Find file mobtimer-vscode*.vsix.
   - For Mac, I found it in Documents,then copied to Downloads
   - For PC, I found in in the current directory
-3. To install in your vscode, from terminal:
+4. To install in your vscode, from terminal:

 ```
      cd <file location>
      code --install-extension mobtimer-vscode*.vsix
 ```
-4. ?
 5. To install in vscode on other machines, copy the vsix file to a directory, and then follow instructions in the previous step.

 ## Publish extension